Fighting Depression One Day at a Time

 And so you take your broken heart and retreat back to your maze, like a hurt dog licking its wounds.
 You vow never to leave your maze again.
 Never let anyone convince you to try again.

 You cut off your family and friends from your true self.
 That part hurts beyond belief.
 You're convinced it's for your own good, and theirs.
-I mean, why would anyone want to willingly deal on a regular basis with someone who was depressed?
+I mean, why would anyone want to willingly deal on a regular basis with someone who is depressed?
 I certainly don't.
 How tiresome.
 This will make things easier for everyone.

 You still talk to your friends and family about what you ate for lunch or how you loved that one actor in that one movie, but you keep no one close enough to talk to about the things that matter.
 Like about all the different colors and smells and sounds you experienced today, or how it felt to lie down on soft grass, or about a tiny ladybug that you saw in the park that no one else will ever notice.
 You keep those things to yourself.
 You imagine telling other people those things but then decide that this would be a mistake.
 It will make your heart vulnerable again.
 Hurt heart equals more depression.
 Keep the heart hidden and all will continue functioning.